Felicitas of Rome: Legend of Felicitas and the Seven Holy Brothers

 Saint Felicitas (also known as Felicity) is said to have been a rich and pious Christian widow who had seven sons.
 She devoted herself to charitable work and converted many to the Christian faith by her example.
 This aroused the wrath of pagan priests who lodged a complaint against her with Emperor Marcus Aurelius.
 These priests asserted the ire of the gods and demanded sacrifice from Felicitas and her children.
 The Emperor acquiesced to their demand and Felicitas was brought before Publius, the Prefect of Rome.
 Taking Felicitas aside, he used various pleas and threats in an unsuccessful attempt to get her to worship the pagan gods.
 He was equally unsuccessful with her seven sons who followed their mother's example.

 Before the Prefect Publius they adhered firmly to their religion, and were delivered over to four judges, who condemned them to various modes of death.
 The division of the martyrs among four judges corresponds to the four places of their burial.
 She implored God only that she not to be killed before her sons, so that she might be able to encourage them during their torture and death in order that they would not deny Christ.
 With joy, she accompanied her sons one by one until she had witnessed the death of all seven.
 We are not entirely sure as to how each of them died, but it is said that Januarius, the eldest, was scourged to death; Felix and Philip were beaten with clubs until they expired; Silvanus was thrown headlong down a precipice; and the three youngest, Alexander, Vitalis and Martialis were beheaded.
 After each execution she was given the chance to denounce her faith.
 She refused to act against her conscience and so she too suffered martyrdom.
 Certain communities around the United States still celebrate San Marziale (Saint Martialis/Saint Marshall) with a San Marziale festival typically held on July 10 or near that date.

-They suffered and entered into eternal rest in Rome about the year 164 She was buried in the catacomb of Maximus on the Via Salaria, beside St Silvanus.
+They suffered and died in Rome about the year 164 She was buried in the catacomb of Maximus on the Via Salaria, beside St Silvanus.
 It is said that she died eight times.
 Once with each of her sons, and finally her own, and their feast day is held on January 25.